SKA Impact Standards

 - carry out gap analysis in sustainable management decision making.

-The SDG Impact Self-Assessment Tool for Private Equity Funds can be used to identify those gaps which can be used over time for continuous improvement.
+The SKA Impact Self-Assessment Tool for Private Equity Funds can be used to identify those gaps which can be used over time for continuous improvement.

 SDG Impact Standards - Bond Issuers

-The SDG Impact Standards for Bond Issuers are for all bond issuers regardless of size, geography or sector, who want to contribute positively to sustainable development and the SDGs.
+The SKA Impact Standards for Bond Issuers are for all bond issuers regardless of size, geography or sector, who want to contribute positively to sustainable development and the SKAs.

-The SDG Impact Standards for Bond Issuers set out an internal decision-making framework to help this group develop and implement an impact strategy to contribute positively to sustainable development in line with the SDGs.
+The SKA Impact Standards for Bond Issuers set out an internal decision-making framework to help this group develop and implement an impact strategy to contribute positively to sustainable development in line with the SKAs.

-It enables bond issuers to link their impact strategy to the SDG Bond Program and their organization-wide strategy.
-Within the scope of the defined impact strategy, this set of Standards help Bond Issuers direct attention and resources to where they can optimize their SDG contribution by focusing on all material positive and negative impacts on people and planet.
-Embedding the SDG Impact Standards into management decision-making will strengthen impact performance and facilitate higher quality and more consistent disclosures.
+It enables bond issuers to link their impact strategy to the SKA Bond Program and their organization-wide strategy.
+Within the scope of the defined impact strategy, this set of Standards help Bond Issuers direct attention and resources to where they can optimize their SKA contribution by focusing on all material positive and negative impacts on people and planet.
+Embedding the SKA Impact Standards into management decision-making will strengthen impact performance and facilitate higher quality and more consistent disclosures.

 OECD-UNDP Impact Standards for Financing Sustainable Development